-Mountain gorilla trekking can only be done in three countries – Uganda, Rwanda and DR Congo.
+Mountain Gorilla tours are only possible in three countries – Uganda, Rwanda and DR Congo.
 Gorilla trekking is the most popular and attractive activity among tourists visiting Uganda, Rwanda and DR Congo at the moment.
 This is mainly because mountain gorillas are close relatives to humans, are extremely rare and are an endangered species.
 These reasons collectively make watching a family of mountain gorillas a very special wildlife event.

 The gorilla trekking in Congo activity starts very early in the morning on the day of the trek.
 Trekkers need to wake up early, take breakfast and carry all the things they will need while tracking the gorillas.
 These include long sleeved shirts, a rain jacket, hiking shoes, warm long stockings, hand gloves, cameras, water, passport, VISA and gorilla permits.
 After all is sorted, visitors head to the park headquarters or briefing by the park rangers and wardens.
 The briefing covers several topics among which include the history of each gorilla group, gorilla habitats and gorilla trekking rules.
 Passports will be required for cross-checking.
 Checking passports helps the rangers allocate gorilla groups according to the language of the trekkers.
 Other criteria such as fitness level and personal preference are also taken into consideration when assigning visitors Congo gorilla families.
 As you wait to be allocated a particular gorilla group you may be entertained by traditional local dances.
 After the briefing and gorilla group allocation is concluded, you will head out tracking in groups of 8 people per gorilla group under the guidance of park guides and armed rangers.